Davong-Tha/transformer/README.md

 - decoder.py: consist of similar module to the decoder, however, its argument accept two mask: the padding mask for the decoder itself and the cross attention mask for the output of the encoder
 - transfomer.py: an implementation of the overall transformer model.
 Consist of n stacks of encoder and decoder layer as well as function for training and prediction.
 # Key Features
+need to direct people to result and lesson learnt with a link

 ## Triangular mask
 During the forward function inside multi_headed_attention.py, we produce an attention matrice which represent the "attention score" of one token to every other token.
 This "attention score" represent how closely related each token is to each other.
 However, we must ensure that the current token only have access to the token before it, not after.
 This ensure that the model can't see future context beforehand.
 To this extent, an upper traingular mask is used to invalidate the attention score of future token.
 In a nutshell, the attention score is set to -inf for any case token after the current token which ensure that it will output to zero after applying softmax function.